 Many of today’s edge data centers are relatively new, either built within the last few years to meet increasing demand for such facilities or renovated to convert outdated centers into edge-capable ones.
 Regardless of their origins, though, edge data centers tend to be significantly smaller than traditional data centers.
 They often have to be hyper aware of their utilization of space and what environmental cooling strategies they utilize.
 Companies hoping to utilize their services need to be aware of these requirements when considering which IT assets they want to deploy there.

-Being located on the edge of the network doesn’t make an edge data center any less mission critical than its bigger, cloud-hosting cousins.
+Being located on the edge of the network doesn’t make an edge data center any less mission-critical than its bigger, cloud-hosting cousins.
 Since a true edge center usually provides at least 75% of local internet content to the surrounding market, even a temporary loss of service can be devastating.

 Because reliable uptime is so important, anything below a tier-3 data center should not be considered viable for edge computing.
-Tier-3 centers offer 99.982% uptime and are considered the standard for content heavy media providers like Netflix and Facebook as well as companies in the healthcare and financial service industries.
+Tier-3 centers offer 99.982% uptime and are considered the standard for content-heavy media providers like Netflix and Facebook as well as companies in the healthcare and financial service industries.

 Data centers can take a number of forms, but not all of them can be categorized as true edge data centers.
 By asking these key questions about a data center, organizations can better identify whether or not the facility will address their edge computing needs.

-As the Marketing Coordinator for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
-She is also responsible for social media marketing and brand promotion through various outlets.
-Kaylie enjoys creatively developing new ways and events to capture the attention of the vXchnge audience.
-If you have a topic idea, feel free to reach out to Kaylie through her social platforms.
+As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
+She is responsible for social media marketing and brand promotion through various outlets.
+She enjoys developing new ways and events to capture the attention of the vXchnge audience.